hotellistat/amps/README.md

         # This container represents your workload.
         # The workload has to have a HTTP server running on the defined port
         # as configured in the "WORKLOAD_ADDRESS" environment variable
-        # (WORKLOAD_ADDRESS env config in the Batchable container)
+        # (WORKLOAD_ADDRESS env config in the AMPS container)
-        # for the Batchable container to be able to send new messages to the workload.
+        # for the AMPS container to be able to send new messages to the workload.
         - name: workload
           image: alpine
           ports: